 Arlington, VA 22201

-We require two letters of recommendation.
-Letters of recommendation must identify you as an LLM applicant.
+We require one letter of recommendation.
+The letter of recommendation must identify you as an LLM applicant.

-Does George Mason require that letters of recommendation be submitted through the Law Services Letter of Recommendation Service?
+Does Scalia Law require that letters of recommendation be submitted through the Law Services Letter of Recommendation Service?

 Yes, a resume is required for LLM applicants.